 Homemade Toothpaste Recipes Put to the Test

 When you stop to think about it, conventional store-bought toothpaste does leave a lot to be desired.
-It's very foamy, it's sickly sweet and it's loaded with stuff most of us aren't familiar with, like sodium lauryl sulfate.
-Of all these characteristics, it's the last one—chemical content—that most anti-toothpaste crusaders object to.
+It's very foamy, it's sickly sweet and it's loaded with stuff most of us don't recognize, like sodium lauryl sulfate.
+Of all these characteristics, it's the last—chemical content—that most anti-toothpaste crusaders object to.
 They'd rather soap up their choppers with something they know and trust, such as baking soda.
-For those who aren’t so distrusting of the American Dental Association and the products it endorses, a homemade toothpaste recipe might just be a good fallback for when you run out of the brand name stuff that's usually in your bathroom.
+For those who aren’t so distrusting of the American Dental Association and the products it endorses, a homemade toothpaste recipe might be a good fallback for when you run out of the brand name stuff that's usually in your bathroom.

 But before we get to the results of the "tooth cleaning experience," please be aware that none of these recipes is presented here as a recommendation—not for fighting cavities nor oral hygiene nor improving your love life.
 And definitely do not use any of these concoctions on a child's teeth without the express consent of your pediatrician.
 If you really want to clean your own teeth with homemade paste for the long term, please get the go ahead from your dentist first.

 Plain baking soda

 Mix powder with a bit of water to create a paste.

 Extremely salty, gritty, and generally not so nice.
 Leaves the mouth feeling clean but adds a faintly metallic finish to the teeth.